AI Operations Weekly | Systems & Security | April 2026

 His January API bill was $2,400.
 He did not know until the credit card declined on an unrelated charge.
 The prompt revision had introduced a loop in the agent’s logic that called the LLM repeatedly— sometimes twenty or thirty times—to resolve an unresolvable ambiguity.
 Each cycle cost money.
 The loop had been firing dozens of times a day since the December update.

-The COModel: What Managed Operations Actually Is
+Our Management System: What Managed Operations Actually Is

 Drift Detection